resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 A paused VM is simply halted in memory, ready to be started again.
 A stopped VM has its state written to the host machines disk, ready to be resumed from there.
-A soft reboot tries to do a graceful reboot.
+A soft reboot tries to do a graceful reboot (you ask the OS to reboot).
-A hard reboot just reboots the machine!
+A hard reboot just reboots the machine! (you press the button)

 **Answer: B**